exaxorg/filedups/README.md

 The script has been profiled on [this machine](https://expertmakeraccelerator.org/performance/2019/09/02/bigdata_on_inexpensive_workstation.html).
-The machine is inexpensive and far from state-of-the-art, but using the Accelerator the performance is impressive.
+The machine is inexpensive and far from state-of-the-art, but using ExAx, the performance is impressive.

 The tested file system is composed of more than 116.000 files separated into 1360 directories, occupying a total of 704GiB.
 Scanning this file system takes 466 seconds.
 Finding the actual duplicates adds another two seconds to that.
-Since the jobs are parallelised by the Accelerator, computation speed is on average **above 1.5GiB/second**.
+Since the jobs are parallelised by ExAx, computation speed is on average **above 1.5GiB/second**.